-Industry Canada statement: This device complies with RSS-210 of the Industry Canada Rules.
-Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.
+Industry Canada statement: This device complies with Industry Canada's licence-exempt RSSs.
+Operation is subject to the following two conditions: (1) This device may not cause interference; and (2) This device must accept any interference, including interference that may cause undesired operation of the device.